StanfordVL/cs131_notes/README.md

 ### Signup to write the notes for a particular lecture.

-[Here is the link](https://docs.google.com/spreadsheets/d/1-2PAMFgZ7m2AYlgrzsbynwlGULUp_DdlX3N6h5S9n78/edit#gid=0).
+[Here is the link](https://docs.google.com/spreadsheets/d/1-2PAMFgZ7m2AYlgrzsbynwlGULUp_DdlX3N6h5S9n78/edit#gid=0) (Stanford students only).
 Try and choose lectures that have no students signed up yet.

 ### Overall workflow
 1. Fork this repository by clicking the "Fork" button on the top right of [this